ampproject/amphtml/extensions/amp-video/0.1/amp-video.md

 ## Analytics

 `amp-video` supports analytics out of the box.
-See [video analytics](../amp-analytics/amp-video-analytics.md) for more information.
+See [video analytics](../../amp-analytics/amp-video-analytics.md) for more information.

 ## Styling

 ### Click-to-Play overlay

 Providing a click-to-play overlay is a common UX feature for video players on the web.
 For example, you could display a custom play icon that the user can click, as well as include the title of the video, different sized poster images, and so on.
 Because the `amp-video` component supports the standard `play` AMP action, you can easily implement click-to-play.

+## Validation

+See [amp-video rules](../validator-amp-video.protoascii) in the AMP validator specification.